Consti10/merged/Readme.md

 2) remove buildroot/build directory and replace it with the corresponding rep from the "older sdk"
 3) opened build.sh and uncommented the crap in line 778

-To make the A201 board compatible with imx415 connected to csi0, I have created new .dts and .mk files under kernel/arch/arm/boot/dts created rv1126-openhd.dts and under device/rockchip/rv1126_rv1109 created BoardConfig-openhd (copy paste BoardConfig-aybering & specified to use the above .dts file)
+To make the A201 board compatible with imx415 connected to csi0, I have created new .dts and .mk files \
+1) kernel/arch/arm/boot/dts created rv1126-openhd.dts
+2) device/rockchip/rv1126_rv1109 created BoardConfig-openhd (copy paste BoardConfig-aybering & specified to use the above .dts file)

 # Building info for development team